At a glance

 A feeding tube will be necessary if the cat still won’t eat despite coaxing or appetite stimulants.

 Phosphate is an abundant mineral in the body.
 Together, calcium and phosphate work closely to build and repair bones and teeth.
 Around 85% of phosphate is found in the bones, and the remaining 15% is stored in the cells where it is responsible for energy metabolism as well as being an integral structural component of DNA and RNA.
 Excess phosphate is filtered by the kidneys and excreted in the urine.
 As the kidneys begin to fail, they are less able to get rid of excess phosphate, and levels start to build up.
-A high blood phosphorus level may cause the cat to lose calcium from their bones.
+A high blood phosphorus level may cause the cat to lose calcium from its bones.
 Your veterinarian may recommend phosphate binders in conjunction with a restricted phosphate diet to slow the progression of kidney disease.

 Manage high blood pressure: